-You can move this tool anywhere on your monitor display, even off the ImageScope window.
+You can move this tool anywhere on your monitor display.

-2. To start recording your movements, click the red record button ...:
+2. To start recording your movements, click the red record button

 When the recording begins, the thumbnail image turns gray.
 Each section of the image you move to is highlighted in the thumbnail.
 The intensity of the highlight shows the resolution at which that part of the image was viewed.